Sahalarbani/xx123/README.md

 ## ❓ Troubleshooting

 **Q: The screen is white / preview not loading.**
 A: Ensure your internet is active (it loads React from CDN).
-If hosting, ensure your server supports `.tsx` or pre-compile it. *Note: The current `index.html` is set up for browser-native ES module compilation via `esm.sh`.*
+If using a specific build tool, ensure dependencies are installed.

 **Q: "ScriptError: Authorization is required"**
 A: You (the owner) must run the script once manually in the editor or redeploy.
 Ensure "Who has access" is set to "Anyone".